 The whole school votes to choose their House Captain for the school year from their House Groups.
 The Year 6's provide the House Captains and Prefects.
 Their roles are varied and include taking visitors for tours of the school, helping in our assemblies and leading their own House Assemblies.
 They play an important role in our Sports Days.
 For more information about our House Captains please follow the link below.

 Each class offers leadership roles with children taking responsibility for class based jobs such as Cloakroom, Snack and Register monitors.

 Burrator Class children are paired up with a Reception child in July and will act as their buddy throughout the school year.
 The Buddies look after the children during lunch and playtime and take part in a variety of class activities.
 The older children love the responsibility of their Buddy role and supporting the Reception children.

-Children in Year 4 and 5 are given the opportunity to become Play Leaders.
+Children in Year 6 are given the opportunity to become Play Leaders.
 This role is supported by one of our TA's and they assist the Meal Time Assistant's in getting equipment out at lunchtimes, supervising games and activities and helping the younger pupils to improve their skills.
 Some of our Play Leaders attend the Conferences held at Stover School.
 There is always a lot of enthusiasm from the children to become a Play Leader.